Clever-ISA/Clever-ISA/specs/float.md

 - SIGNAL: If the operand to opcode 0x024 or 0x025 is an sNaN

 Instructions:
-- 0x022 (movsif): Moves a signed integer value from the second operand into the first, converting it into a floating-point value.
+- 0x022 (movif): Moves a signed or unsigned (depending on `u`) integer value from the second operand into the first, converting it into a floating-point value.
 - 0x023 (movxf): Moves a fixed-point value from the second operand into the first, converting it into a fixed-point value.
-- 0x024 (movfsi): Moves a floating point value from the second operand into the first, truncating it into a signed integer value.
+- 0x024 (movfi): Moves a floating point value from the second operand into the first, truncating it into a signed or unsigned (depending on `u`) integer value.
 - 0x025 (movfx): Moves a floating point value from the second operand into the first, converting it into a fixed-point value
 - 0x026 (cvtf): Moves a floating-point value from the second operand into the first, converting it to the size of the destination operand.